 The scholarship is made possible through a generous, anonymous donor, allowing Breakthrough to support the scholars and leaders of the community.

-Breakthrough partners with those affected by poverty to build connections, develop skills and open doors of opportunity.
+Breakthrough partners with people to build connections, develop skills and open doors of opportunity.

 Related Posts